Advanced Imaging in Varicose Vein Diagnosis: Improving Accuracy in Vascular Care

 Duplex ultrasound, due to its speed, accuracy, and safety, is the preferred method for diagnosing varicose veins.

-Mapping the Venous System for Patient-Centred Care
+Mapping the Venous System for Patient-Centered Care

 Treatment Imaging